BrXM AI Content Assistant developer guide

 • Understanding of your organization’s data privacy and residency requirements.

-• An API key from a supported AI provider, such as OpenAI or VertexAI Gemini.
+• An account and an API key with a supported AI provider, such as OpenAI or VertexAI Gemini, or an AI model running locally, such as Ollama or LiteLLM.

 Supported LLM providers